A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

-\textbf{Barcodes:} The evolution of the homology $H_k(S_{\varepsilon_i})$ can be visualized by creating a degree-$k$ barcode $\EuScript{B}_k$, a diagram which contains 1 bar for each new $k$-feature detected in the filtration.
-Each bar spans the length from $\varepsilon_B$ to $\varepsilon_D$ for that feature (Figure \ref{fig:complexity}).
-Longer bars represent features with greater persistence in the chosen filtration, while shorter bars are often interpreted to represent noise, though this depends on the application.
+\textbf{Barcodes:} The evolution of the homology $H_k(S_{\varepsilon_i})$ can be visualized by creating a $k$-dimensional barcode $\EuScript{B}_k$, a diagram which contains 1 bar for each new $k$-feature detected in the filtration.
+Each bar spans the length from the birth $\varepsilon_B$ to the death $\varepsilon_D$ for that feature, see Figure \ref{fig:complexity}.
+Though the interpretations of lengths of bars in the barcode are application specific, shorter bars are often considered to represent noise.
+In our case, see Figure \ref{fig:complexity}(b) for the 0-dimensional barcode of one of the spatial trees, the longest vertical bar on the far left represents the whole spatial tree, since at the end of filtration all of the branches will be connected to the root.

-\textbf{Height filtration:} In this study, we compute the degree-0 persistent homology of spatial trees with respect to the height filtration.
-Given a spatial tree $T$ with vertices $V$ and edges $E$, the height filtration dictates that each $S_{\varepsilon_i}$ includes all vertices $v\in V$ and edges $e\in E$ for which the value of our governing distance function $\varepsilon(\cdot)$ is at most $\varepsilon_i$.
-The exact definition of $\varepsilon(\cdot)$ depends on which direction we want to examine in our filtration.
-There are 6 filtration directions used in this study: the positive/negative $x$-directions ($+x$/$-x$), the positive/negative $y$-directions ($+y$/$-y$), the positive/negative $z$-directions ($+z$/$-z$) (Figure \ref{fig:mouse}).
-For a given filtration direction $\pm\xi$, $\varepsilon$ of a vertex $v\in V$ with spatial coordinates $(x_v, y_v, z_v)$ is defined as
+\textbf{Height filtration:} We compute the 0-dimensional persistent homology of the spatial trees with respect to the height filtration.
+Given a spatial tree $T \in \mathbb{R}^3$ and its bounding box placed so that the minimum value of the coordinate corresponding to the direction is equal to zero and consider the distance of any vertex $V$ or a point on some edge $E$ of $T$ to one of the sides of the box along the chosen direction.
+In general, the height filtration requires that each $S_{\varepsilon_i}$ includes all vertices $v\in V$ and edges $e\in E$ for which the value of the distance function $\varepsilon(\cdot)$ is at most $\varepsilon_i$.
+The formula for $\varepsilon(\cdot)$ depends on the direction we want to examine in our filtration.
+We consider six filtration directions: the positive/negative $x$-directions ($+x$/$-x$), the positive/negative $y$-directions ($+y$/$-y$), the positive/negative $z$-directions ($+z$/$-z$) (shown in Figure \ref{fig:mouse}).
+For a given filtration direction the height $\pm\xi$, $\varepsilon$ of the vertex $v\in V$ with spatial coordinates $(x_v, y_v, z_v)$ is defined as